It is week 2 of the $100 Room Challenge and we are taking a look at how to update a pine dining table for less than $50.

 Total So Far: $49.87

 Let’s see if we can’t figure out some cheap curtains and seating for this space, right?
 (I’m a little worried.)

-Remember to scroll down a bit and follow the progress on all the other rooms being made over with a mere $100 budget.
+Remember to follow the progress on all the other rooms being made over with a mere $100 budget.

 Love it?
 Pin it!

 You Might Also Enjoy: